 If you are wondering, Mozilla Thunderbird is miles ahead of the built-in Mail app in Windows 10 in every department.
 The number of features and options in Thunderbird simply cannot be matched by Windows 10 Mail.

-The default user interface could have been better, but the interface can be heavily customized with the help of add-ons.
-If you have not tried Thunderbird, try it out right now.
+The default user interface could have been better, but the interface can be heavily customized with the help of available free add-ons.
+If you have not tried Thunderbird yet, try it out right now.
 It’s one of the best, if not the best, free email clients out there for Windows.